Aura Identity Theft Protection Review

 The sobering reality is that identity theft is a huge problem, and it’s getting worse.
 In 2022, the FTC reported that Americans lost $8.8 billion to identity theft — a 49 percent increase from 2021.1

 The thing is, the more we live our lives in online spaces, the more we’re at risk of identity theft, and, as those statistics suggest, identity theft can come with enormous, life-changing consequences.
 The solution?
 Identity theft services.
-When it comes to protecting you and your family from scam artists and fraudsters, a good service can be worth its weight in gold.
-The question is, which ones are the good ones?
+When it comes to protecting you and your family from scam artists and fraudsters, solid ID theft protection can be worth its weight in gold.
+As with any product, though, from toasters to RVs, the real question is, which ones are the good ones?

 Pro Tip: Don’t think your children’s identities can be stolen because they don’t have online presences or bank accounts?
 Think again.
 Children are among the most at-risk for identity theft, because the crime is unlikely to be discovered for years.
 Check these five sobering child identity theft statistics for more information.